tachella/tachella.github.io/_pages/openings.md

 ### Master Internships

+We have two master open projects at ENS Lyon for Spring 2024 (with possible continuation into a PhD thesis):

+- Emulation of subglacial lake/ocean dynamics with machine learning (with Louis Couston).
+See the offer details [here](/assets/pdf/internship-offer-sp2024-AI-for-climate-tachella-couston.pdf).

+- Self-Supervised Learning for Astronomical Imaging (with Loic Denis).
+See the offer details [here](/assets/pdf/internship-offer-SelfSupLearning-Astro-Tachella-Denis.pdf).

  If you are interested in doing your master internship (M2) with us, send me an email to julian.tachella@cnrs.fr explaining the topics you would like to work on, your CV and a transcript of grades.
-To get an idea about our current research projects, please check out the [projects]({{ site.baseurl }}{% link _pages/projects.md %}) or [recent papers](https://scholar.google.co.uk/citations?user=u_hH-fUAAAAJ&hl=en).
+To get an idea about our current research projects, please check out the [recent papers](https://scholar.google.co.uk/citations?user=u_hH-fUAAAAJ&hl=en).
 Projects usually involve both theory and applied work and require some knowledge in statistics, machine learning, signal processing and optimization.